Charly25-SDR/charly25-sdr.github.io/hardware/rx-filters/index.md

 For those of you who want to build one yourself, enclosed please find the standard schematics.

-I have also created an Excel sheet to calculate them; this spreadsheet is available [here](/assets/download/filter-calculator.xls) The ones I tested and downloaded from the internet were faulty and I wasted long weeks of prototype building to find out.
+I have also created an Excel sheet to calculate them; this spreadsheet is available [here](/assets/download/filter-calculator.xls).
+A web-based version is also available [here](calculator).
+The ones I tested and downloaded from the internet were faulty and I wasted long weeks of prototype building to find out.
 You can either do a Chebyshev or a Butterworth Design using the Spreadsheet.

 [![Butterworth Filter Example](/assets/img/hardware/rx-butterworth-filter-example.png)](/assets/img/hardware/rx-butterworth-filter-example.png)